 Message from your teachers!

-As we mentioned last week, our four program-wide expectations are Be Courageous, Be Curious, Be Compassionate, Be A Community.
-This week we will be focusing on how children can be courageous.
+Our four program-wide expectations are Be Courageous, Be Curious, Be Compassionate, Be A Community.
+This week we will focus on how children can Be Curious

-In this week’s Learning Resource, you’ll find an activity to help your child learn about Being Courageous!
+In this week’s Learning Resource, you’ll find an activity to help your child learn about Being Curious!
 Let us know how it went!

 Movement / Play